|Contact Information for Justice Management Program|

 She also bring outstanding writing skills, honed over eight years as a professional freelance writer.
 Her natural strengths include exceptional organizational abilities and strong interpersonal skills.
 This helps Karen share with students not only the facts, figures, and formulas that infuse the law, but a deeply-felt respect for the judicial process itself and its goal of ensuring access and fairness to all participants.

 KEN GIBSON, M.S. is the Technical Coordinator for the Master of Justice Management Program at the University of Nevada, Reno.
 His credentials include a M.S. in Education from the University of Nevada, Reno.
-Ken has 15+ years experience in online course management, web-design and digital media production.
+Ken has 15+ years experience in learning managemnet systemse, online course and web-design and digital media production.

 KATHERINE MILLER, M.S.
 Strategic Studies, MPA.
 Deputy Provost Marshal General, U.S. Army (ret.) began her career in criminal justice in 1975 with the US Army Military Police Corps.
 She has 34 years of progressive experience in corrections and policing from entry level to senior executive.
 Prior to joining the UNR Justice Management Team, she led the Department of Defense’s largest correctional organization and commanded police and intelligence units supporting correctional and combat operations in Afghanistan.
 Her credentials include an MPA from Roosevelt University in Chicago, an MS in Strategic Studies from the US Army War College, and a BA in Criminology from St Leo’s College, Florida.
 An active member of the American Correctional Association (ACA), she is a Certified Corrections Executive (CCE).